 There are over 100 Champagne houses and over 19,000 small vine-growing producers in the region.
-During my time there, I only visited two champagne houses and many more vineyards during my short time there.
+During my time there, I only visited two champagne houses and many more vineyards.
 But with more time and with the help of the tourism office of Reims, you can easily tour many more than that.

-Taittinger was founded in 1734 by Jacques Forneaux, and as grown into a brand known throughout the world, with wineries in the Loire Valley and California, as well as in Reims.
-There wineries are located in the center of Reims and those wishing to learn more about the family and the business can schedule tours of both the winery and the Chateau La Marquetterie.
-After touring their expansive cellars, guests can shop to their hearts content for bottles often only exclusive to the French market, as well as their own favorites.
-I complemented by experience there with a tasting, as well as with the purchasing of a bottle of their Prestige Rose Champagne.
+Taittinger was founded in 1734 by Jacques Forneaux and has grown into a brand known throughout the world, with wineries in the Loire Valley and California, as well as in Reims.
+Their wineries are located in the center of Reims and those wishing to learn more about the family and the business can schedule tours of both the winery and the Chateau La Marquetterie.
+After touring the expansive cellars, guests can shop to their hearts content for bottles often only exclusive to the French market, as well as their favorites.
+I complemented the experience there with a tasting, as well as with the purchasing of a bottle of their Prestige Rose Champagne.

 Many people who visit Reims do so as a day trip from Paris.
-I would highly recommend given this area more than a day or two because of all there is to do and see.
-During my short time there, I drank and tasted more champagnes than I ever had in my life, but it was worth, as the flavors and varieties vary so much and the history of each producer is so diverse and fascinating.
+I would highly recommend giving this area more than a day or two because of all there is to do and see.
+During my short time there, I drank and tasted more champagne than I ever had in my life, but it was worth it as the flavors and varieties vary so much and the history of each producer is so diverse and fascinating.
 The architecture of Reims is worthy of many more photos than I took and their collection of museums along could take you more than a day to see.

 For more information please visit the Reims Tourism site.